Homemade Char Siu (Roasted Chinese BBQ Pork)

 Description

-Char siu pork is endlessly versatile – serve over a comforting pile of rice or use as a flavorful add-in to stir-fried noodles, steamed bao buns or baked manapua, fried rice, & more!
+This sweet-savory-spiced pork is super easy to make at home & incredibly versatile – serve over a comforting pile of rice or use as a flavorful add-in to stir-fried noodles, steamed bao buns, fried rice, & more!

 Ingredients